fusion-jena/CoMerger/README.md

 6. Babalou, Samira, Elena Grygorova, and Birgitta König-Ries. "*CoMerger: A Customizable Online Tool for Building a Consistent Quality-Assured Merged Ontology*."
 Submitted to ESWC2020 Demo Tracks.
 7. Babalou, Samira, Elena Grygorova, and Birgitta König-Ries. "*How good is this merged ontology?*."  in ESWC2020, Poster and Demo track.
 8. Babalou, Samira, Elena Grygorova, and Birgitta König-Ries. , "*How good is this merged ontology?
 Towards a customizable quality evaluation*", submitted to EKAW2020.
 8. Babalou, Samira, and Birgitta König-Ries. "*Towards Building Knowledge by Merging Multiple Ontologies with CoMerger: A Partitioning-based Approach."* arXiv preprint arXiv:2005.02659 (2020).
-The paper is under review of ISWC2020.

 # Repository's files: